A Consumer Engagement Tactic That Is Often Misunderstood

 One of the most cost affordable ways to become part of that content, and to maintain consumer engagement, is through product placement in entertainment.
-In this blog post Hollywood Branded shares inside tips for brand managers to have the inside scoop, to better ensure campaign success whether in partnership with an agency, or going it alone.
+In this blog, Hollywood Branded shares inside tips and an infographic for brand managers to secure easy and affordable consumer engagement tactics of product placement.

 In today’s TV and feature film content, there are brand product placement appearances in almost every production.
 A fact showcased by the Association of National Advertisers survey stating that 87% of advertisers believe branded entertainment is the key to TV advertising.

 So why does product placement work?
 Studies state that consumers must be exposed 7 times to a brand to create a call to action with traditional advertising.
 Yet just one entertainment marketing campaign will raise brand recognition by 29%, and brand awareness by 74%.
 When you accompany that campaign with a commercial, purchase interest rises to 97%.

 There are two tactics for securing exposure in content.
 Each will either serve to drive immediate sales or influence future purchases.
 And both work, at differing costs - or let's call it, investment levels.

 The first tactic is called Brand Integration, and it typically requires a mid-five to high six-plus figure investment – often times accompanied by either a media buy or a promotional campaign.
 With this scenario the brand is able to work with production to (somewhat – the writers have final say) script the messaging and on screen exposure.
 Brand integration, accompanied by a well-crafted campaign will yield faster sales results – more social chatter, more website visits, and higher engagement with consumers.